 You know why?

 In my time, in my past, I went to school, but I had trouble with my eyes so I was lack of education.
-Ever since then I've been very sorry that I could not help my people.
+Ever since then I've been very sorry that I could not help my people more.
 I could not help my people because my eyes weren't very good and they disturbed my ability to learn and to go to school.

-I felt sure that the government was going to educate my people enough to help me to live in peace in my country and to work for a better way of life.
+But I felt sure that the government was going to educate my people enough to help me to live in peace in my country and work for a better way of life.
 The improvement has proven out, for we now have better equipment, electricity, and all that.
 We have had help for a better living, better education, better housing.

 Now it's getting even better.
 We have better education now and it's still improving.
 I think our government is pushing hard for more teaching for the younger class as well as the older class.
 With all of that education, we have a better living.